 Yongnuo has produced an updated version of the Yongnuo YN 50mm f/1.8 lens that is completely redesigned externally, but the first, cheaper iteration is still available and looks remarkably similar to the Canon 50mm f/1.8 STM.

 The bayonet on the Yongnuo nifty fifty is plastic and autofocus is slower and noisier, but at around $50 – less than half that of the Canon – it’s hard to complain.

 Images can be soft and autofocus sometimes inconsistent when shooting wide open, with the motors hunting around noisily, but what do you expect?

-As budget bokeh goes, this is the cheapest nifty fifty option out there, and can be a lot of fun to shoot with.
+As budget bokeh goes, this is the cheapest nifty fifty option for photographers available in 2023, and can be a lot of fun to shoot with, even on a crop sensor body.
 See some sample images above.

-A nifty fifty is not the sharpest, fastest or most flexible lens, but with a little practice, it can be the best value lens you will ever buy.
+A nifty fifty is not the sharpest, fastest or most flexible lens, but with a little practice, it can be the best value lens you will ever buy for your photography.

 And at such an affordable price, why wouldn’t you add a nifty fifty to your bag?